JWST Data Structures

 2. All data related to the product are contained in one or more FITS image ("IMAGE") or binary table ("BINTABLE") extensions.
 The header of each extension may contain keywords that pertain uniquely to that extension.

 The default and optional output files for each stage of processing (stages 1–3) are listed in the table of data products.
-The number and type of extensions depend on the data product, as shown in the Science Product tables, which also provide more details about the structure and type of information contained in each extension.
+The number and type of extensions depend on the data product, as shown in these science product tables, which also provide more details about the format and content structure and type of information contained in each extension.

 Latest updates